folio-org/curriculum/03_initialize_okapi_from_the_command_line.md

 Note that in both cases what was returned from the gateway are empty JSON lists, meaning that the newly initialized Okapi Gateway has no configured modules or tenants.

 Paths starting with `/_/` are core Okapi Gateway services.
-`/_/proxy` is one core service; it is used to XXXXX Another core service is `/_/discovery`; it is used to interact with nodes in the Okapi cluster.
+`/_/proxy` is one core service; it is used to //TODO define Another core service is `/_/discovery`; it is used to interact with nodes in the Okapi cluster.
 More details about these core services can be found in the [Okapi Guide and Reference](https://github.com/folio-org/okapi/blob/master/doc/guide.md#deployment-and-discovery).
 In the next section we will use these two core services to register a module and a tenant.

 ## Defining the _okapi-test-module_ within the Okapi Gateway
-Defining a module with the Okapi Gateway occurs in three steps: registering, deploying, and configuring the proxy.
+Defining a module with the Okapi Gateway occurs in three steps: Registering, Deploying, and Configuring the proxy.

 ### Registering _okapi-test-module_
 To tell Okapi that we want to use the okapi-test-module, we create a JSON structure of a "Module Descriptor" and POST it to Okapi.